Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 If you've decided on a Matter setup and you've shortlisted the meross Matter Human Presence Sensor, this lines up with what you actually need.
 The 8.3 reflects mmWave + PIR + ambient light fusion in one unit, Matter over Wi-Fi for local control, and AI filtering that quiets HVAC false triggers.
 Single-zone is the trade-off — FP2 wins multi-zone.

-Best for Home Assistant DIY: Sonoff SNZB-06P Zigbee Human Presence Sensor
+Best for Home Assistant DIY: SONOFF SNZB-06P Zigbee Human Presence Sensor (5.8GHz)

-The Sonoff SNZB-06P Zigbee Human Presence Sensor earns 7.0 on the SHE Presence Reliability Score — the lowest evaluation in this roundup, and the appropriate weighted score for what the SNZB-06P represents: a 5.8GHz microwave radar presence sensor (not 24GHz millimeter-wave) with native Z2MQTT exposure at $22.44.
-The 5.8GHz radar detects breathing-level micro-movement at coarser resolution than 24GHz mmWave, producing approximately 15% more false-positive triggers near HVAC supply vents and ceiling fans at maximum velocity.
-Factor scorecard: false-positive rate 7.0, detection range 5.0 (4m maximum), multi-zone 1.0, ecosystem 5.0, stationary detection 6.5.
-GeekSmart and SmartHomeSolver flagged the radar-vs-mmWave distinction in their Z2MQTT comparisons.
+The SONOFF SNZB-06P Zigbee Human Presence Sensor (5.8GHz) earns 7.0 on the SHE Presence Reliability Score — the lowest evaluation in this roundup, and the appropriate weighted score for what the SNZB-06P represents: a 5.8GHz microwave radar presence sensor (not 24GHz millimeter-wave) with native Z2MQTT exposure at $22.44.
+The 5.8GHz radar detects breathing-level micro-movement at coarser resolution than 24GHz mmWave, so stationary-detection precision lags true mmWave units like the FP2 and Linptech ES1.
+Its 4m detection range is the shortest in this category.
+No major outlet has published a SKU-level review of the SNZB-06P; the score is built from community install reports and the manufacturer's specifications.

-Where the SNZB-06P earns recommendation: comprehensive Z2MQTT and ZHA exposure means a Home Assistant deployment pulls presence and ambient light measurements into automations locally — no Tuya cloud dependency, no Wi-Fi credential overhead.
-For DIY HA administrators operating a Zigbee coordinator already, the SNZB-06P pairs within 10 mins.
-GeekSmart and SmartHomeSolver corroborated this Z2MQTT integration efficiency in their comparative roundups.
+Where the SNZB-06P earns recommendation: Z2MQTT and ZHA exposure means a Home Assistant deployment pulls presence and ambient light into automations locally — no Tuya cloud, no Wi-Fi credential overhead.
+For DIY HA users running a Zigbee coordinator already, the SNZB-06P pairs in roughly 10 mins.
+The built-in ambient light sensor cuts the need for a second device in lighting automations.

-Compared to the Linptech Human Presence Sensor ES1: the Linptech delivers genuine 24GHz millimeter-wave at $33.99 — approximately $11 more for materially superior stationary detection.
-For constrained budgets where room measurement remains under 4m, the SNZB-06P represents the most defensible economical presence-sensor pick.
+Compared to the Linptech Human Presence Sensor ES1: the Linptech delivers genuine 24GHz millimeter-wave, versus the Sonoff's 5.8GHz radar, for materially superior stationary detection.
+For tight budgets where the room stays under 4m, the SNZB-06P is the most defensible economical pick.

 What We Love